priyanshtiwari001/Git_tutorial/Readme.md

 - `git push remote_name -d remote_branch_name` - to delete the branch from remote

 - `git clone gitURL` - to clone the git repo

+- `git add --a` - (means add all change/add will be stage. or to track)

+- `git log -p` - (kya cheej remove or add hue h, sub kuch show kr dega)

+-`git log -p -n` - (type number place of 'n' to check n number of log)

+- `git log --stat` - (in sort show details)

+-`git rm <file name> ` - (to remove file and it will stage it also, so relax)

+- `git  mv <current file name> <changed name type>` - (it will change file name be using git command, and it will stage it also, so relax)

+-`git commit -a -m "NAME"` - (direct commit tracked file no need to use git add command, but not for untracked file for this you have to add yourself in tracking area...)

+- `git restore <file>` - (to discard changes in working directory)

+- `git checkout -- <filename>` - (to restore last change in that file)

+- `git checkout -f` - (to restore last working directory)

 - `rm -rf .git` - if you dont want to manage by the git so just delete `.git` .